Updated: Jun 7, 2022

 It is located in the frontal lobe, the last part of our brains to develop; it is responsible for our ability to control our actions.

-What are the 3 main areas of executive functioning?
+What are the three main areas of executive functioning?

 working memory - ability to collect and manipulate information